viccuad/policy-catalog/README.md

    - `owner`: Repository owner
    - `repo`: Repository name
    - `tag`: Tag to release
+   - `policy-working-dir`: Working directory of the policy.
+Useful for repos with policies in folders (optional)
+   - `chart-dir`: Override the chart directory name (optional, defaults to repo name)

 2. **Automatically via repository dispatch** - requires this payload:
    ```jsonc